Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy

 Student performance modeling approaches that employ recurrent or transformer based neural networks take interaction sequences describing \emph{multiple} student responses as input (e.g. the most recent 100).
 Provided this time-series data, deep learning algorithms are able to discover patterns and temporal dependencies in student behaviour without requiring additional human feature engineering.
 Among the logistic regression models discussed in Subsection~\ref{subsec:logistic} only DAS3H incorporates temporal information in form of time window based count features to summarize student interactions over time scales from one hour to one months.
 While DAS3H can capture effects of cognitive processes such as long-term memorization and forgetting, it is still at disadvantage compared to deep learning based approaches that can also infer aspects of student behaviour occurring on smaller time-scales.
 Indeed, it has been shown that a student's most recent responses have a large effect on DKT performance predictions~(\citeNP{Ding2019:Deep}, \citeNP{Ding2021:Interpretability}).

 Here, inspired by the use of n-gram models in the NLP community (e.g.~\citeNP{Manning1999:Foundations}), we propose \emph{response patterns} as a feature which allows logistic regression models to infer aspects impacting short-term student performance.
 At time $t$, a response pattern $r_t \in \mathbb{R}^{2^n}$ is defined as a one-hot encoded vector that represents a student's sequence of $n \in \mathbb{N}$ most recent responses $w_t = (a_{t - n}, \dots, a_{t - 1})$ formed by binary correctness indicators $a_{t - n}, \dots, a_{t - 1} \in \{0, 1\}$.
-The encoding process is visualized by Figure~\ref{fig:response_pattern}.
-Response patterns are designed to allow logistic regression models to capture momentum in student performance.
+The encoding process is visualized by Figure~\ref{fig:response_pattern}. \revinsert{For our experiments we calibrated the pattern length by evaluating $n \in \{1, 2, 3, \dots, 14\}$ using the \texttt{ElemMath2021} dataset.
+We settled on $n = 10$ for which we observed the largest accuracy improvements.} Response patterns are designed to allow logistic regression models to capture momentum in student performance.
 They allow the model to infer how challenging the current exercise session is for the user and can also be indicative for question skipping behaviour.
 In Subsection~\ref{subsec:integrating_features} we combine response patterns, smoothed average correctness and DAS3H time window features to propose Best-LR+, a regression model which offers performance competitive to deep learning based techniques while only relying on information related to response correctness.